yqlbu/mongoDB/README.md

 #### Run the app

-db.help()
-- You might need to check out all the functions before you run the app
-- Carefully read the descriptions in the console

 ```
 $ python main.py
 ```
+db.help()
+- Carefully read the descriptions in the console
+- Call a specific function based on your need

 Enjoy!